Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services.md

 layout: article-toc
 ---
 # Services
+The goal of a service is to deliver value to customers and employees through a variety of mechanisms.

+## Planning
+The starting point to building a service catalog is to identify the services that are being offered.
+This could vary from a single service that offers IT help to users through self serve, chat, and request management to a service catalog offering many servcies across different areas of the business.

+## Details
 The details of a service provides some key values and settings to make a service operational.
 These options include setting the name, description, status, visibility, and more.
 Some of this information is mandatory on the creation of a Service so it is important to plan your service before starting.

-## Details
 ### Name
 The name of your Service is a simple yet very important aspect of a service.
 The Service Name is mandatory on the creation of a service.
 When naming your service, some things to consider are:
 * The name is visible to subscribed customers on the Self Service Portals